mviereck/im7deb-docker/README.md

 # im7deb-docker
-Creates a deb package for ImageMagick 7 in a docker container.
+Creates a Debian or Ubuntu deb package of ImageMagick 7 in a docker container.

 Output of `im7deb-docker --help`:
 ```